NTU-Advanced-Compiler/ntu-ac-hw2/README.md

 ## Overview

-This assignment focuses on implementing the Static Single Assignment (SSA) construction algorithm for Bril programs.
-You will transform non-SSA Bril programs into SSA form, enhancing your understanding of compiler design and optimization techniques.
+In this homework, you will implement the semi-pruned SSA construction algorithm for the Bril inter- mediate representation (IR).
+The goal is to transform a given non-SSA Bril program into its SSA form with considering the optimization of eliminating redundant ϕ-functions.
+You will work through several modular components, each building upon the previous to achieve the final SSA-form program.

 ## Prerequisites